ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: pre}

-  When creating an action from a `.zip` archive by using the CLI tool, you must explicitly provide a value for the `--kind` flag.
+  When creating an action from a `.zip` archive with the CLI tool, you must explicitly provide a value for the `--kind` flag by using `nodejs:6` or `nodejs:8`.

 4. You can invoke the action like any other: